 Cradle your baby in comfort from the moment they arrive to their first room.
 Each piece and addition creates the safe atmosphere that your child needs to get a great start in life.

-A smooth area rug in the center of the room will help establish a comfortable spot for playtime.
+A smooth baby rug in the center of the room will help establish a comfortable spot for playtime.
 Pick a neutral style that withstands the test of time, and spilled paint during a potential finger painting fiasco.

 Add a soothing scent to the nursery.
 We suggest trying an aromatherapy scent diffuser that fills the space with relaxation-promoting smells for your baby.
 Our favorites are lavender and eucalyptus.